aryan625/Detection-of-different-Blood-cells/README.md

 # Training-YOLOX-on-a-Custom-Dataset

-In this project, I aim to train YOLOX on custom dataset.
-YOLOX is an anchor-free version of YOLO, with a simpler design but better performance.
-Therefore the detector is trained relatively quickly for detecting multiple objects (different blood cells) with mean AP of 0.9224.
-To prepare the dataset, I used public blood cell detection dataset available on Roboflow to download and preprocess the images.
+In this project, I aimed to train YOLOX on custom dataset.
+I chose this model since it is an anchor-free version of YOLO, with a simpler design but better performance.
+Here I used YOLOX-s model .To implement the model for training, I used Pytorch Framework.
+The detector was trained relatively quickly for detecting multiple classes of objects (different blood cells) with mean AP of 0.9224.To prepare and preprocess the dataset; I used public blood cell detection dataset which was available on Roboflow.
+At last the model was inferred on a test image to detect RBC, WBC and Platelets.

 To train the detector I took the following steps:
   -	Installed YOLOX dependencies
     -	Installed Nvidia Apex and PyCocoTools